Prohibited Harassment and Title IX Policy #121

 V. Complaint and Report Process

-Sexual harassment, sexual misconduct, and sexual violence complaints of any kind may be directed to the Title IX Coordinator, who oversees Title IX compliance for the University.
+Sexual harassment, sexual misconduct, and sexual violence complaints of any kind may be directed to the Chief Compliance Officer and Director of Title IX, who oversees Title IX compliance for the University.

 Complaints involving a student against another may also be directed to Student Affairs.
 Students may also report violations of any kind to the Dean of Students, Director or Residence Life and their Dean.